inistack/take_screenshots_puppeteer/README.md

-# take_screenshots_puppeteer
+# Taking Screebshots in Puppeteer
-Learn how to take screenshots using the Nodejs automation framework Puppeteer
+Learn how to take screenshots using the Node.js automation framework Puppeteer